telerik/xaml-docs/knowledge-base/kb-gridview-howto-create-multiselection-combobox-column.md

 ---
-title: Create Multi Select GridViewComboBoxColumn
+title: Create Multi-Select GridViewComboBoxColumn
 description: How to add a column with a RadComboBox editor which supports multiple selection
 type: howto
-page_title: MultiSelection ComboBox column for RadGridView
+page_title: Multiselection ComboBox column for RadGridView
 slug: kb-gridview-howto-create-multiselection-combobox-column
 position: 0
 tags: combobox,allowmultipleselection,editor